chanieasmamaw-179/Game-of-Thrones-RESTful-API-using-Flask-V1/README.md

 This application uses PostgreSQL as its database.
 License

-This project is licensed under the MIT License.
+This project is licensed under the webeet.io.
+License.
 Author

 Asmamaw Chanie Yehun